smherdgn/react-in-app-monitor/README.md

 *   Rendering the `<MonitoringDashboard />`.
 *   Controlling the dashboard's theme (light/dark) via props.
 *   Interacting with `MonitoringService` to log custom events, and it implicitly showcases automatic tracking of navigation, errors, etc., as you interact with the demo page (if demo interactions are added to App.tsx).
-*   A `<TestRequestPanel />` with buttons that fire example API requests and trigger a test error so you can immediately see logs populate in the dashboard.
+*   A `<TestScreen />` that includes panels for plain fetch, axios-style requests, and a Redux Toolkit style async action so you can easily generate logs.

 ## Getting Started / Integration